ZeLonewolf/osm-overpass-scripts/README.md

 ## Taginfo version
 Usually you don't need newest country tag statistics for latest minute, but you would satisfy also with day or two old information.
 For such purpose this repo features `taginfo_compare_tags` scripts, which will use taginfo pages to get precompiled tag counts faster than any overpass could offer.
 Two scripts rely heavily on [[OSM_regions.json]] datafile, which namely contains information on *(almost)* all the Geofabrik's taginfo servers in structured manner.
 List has been compiled automatically, but information for some subregions and additional information were added manually.

+Using this version proceses ~150 countries in 30 seconds using taginfo, and remaining 45 in 12 minutes using overpass.
+Option to drop overpass is not implemented yet.
+Potential way to speed up overpass, is merge small countries into single overpass query.

-TODO: Add ISO codes to subregions.
+TODO: Add plotting support for subregions.
 Support for subregions will need special treatment in R.